 The first thing to note in these circumstances is that when your connection is first turned on, it might take some time to settle down.
 During this period, which should last no more than three days, you may find that your signal strength or connection speed isn't all it might be.

 To get an idea of your actual speed, use uSwitch's Broadband Speed Test so you can see if you're getting close to the speeds your provider and package have indicated you can expect.
 Keep in mind, too, that advertised speeds are "up to" speeds and your actual speed is almost always going to be lower than what's advertised.

 If your speeds are much slower than advertised or if you’re still experiencing a subpar connection after three days or so, there are a few simple things you can do to try and improve the situation.

 Move the router

 The positioning of your router can significantly affect your connection.
 Make sure it's out in the open rather than hidden inside of a cabinet.
 Signals also tend to be stronger from higher positions, so if it's on the floor, reposition it so it's on something raised — like a desk or a shelf — to improve your reception.

 Some materials, such as metal walls, can also affect the strength of the signal, as can household appliances, including baby monitors and microwaves.
 If your router is near one of these, move it somewhere where its signal won't be obstructed.

 Switching off your router and leaving it for 30 seconds before restarting can sometimes help, as can rebooting your computer.

-If none of these solve things, your problem might be more deep-seated.
-For a more comprehensive guide to broadband troubleshooting, check our dedicated guide.
+If none of these solve things, your problem might require more than a quick fix.
+For a more comprehensive guide to broadband troubleshooting, check our guide to broadband connection problems.

 Alternatively, get in touch with your provider as soon as you can.
 If they can't solve the problem remotely or talk you through a fix, they'll send an engineer to your home to check out the problem and get you back up and running.